Arrhythmias and Atrial Fibrillation: Heart and Vascular Care

 Blood thinning medications

-Your doctor may prescribe antiplatelet or anticoagulant medication to treat related heart conditions or reduce the risk of blood clots and stroke.
+Your provider may prescribe antiplatelet or anticoagulant medication to treat related heart conditions or reduce the risk of blood clots and stroke.
 In some cases, the side effects of blood thinners may be deemed unsuitable.
 In this case, your physician may recommend left-atrial appendage (LAA) closure procedure.

 Heart rhythm controlling medications